Ph.D. in Business Administration with a major in Management Information Systems

 IV.
 Research Competence Milestone Projects

-In addition to the courses, each MIS doctoral student will be required to demonstrate research preparation and competence by completing two milestone projects in the first and the second years of the program.
+The group views doctoral training as a research apprenticeship, and successful students almost always begin publishing high-quality research early in the program.
+In addition to the coursework, all MIS doctoral students are required to demonstrate research preparation and competence through the completion of two milestone projects in the first and the second years of the program.

-The professor supervising the student's work must certify that the project has been completed and demonstrates potential for future conference submission.
-To fulfill the research competence requirement, the student must present their work to a committee of research-active faculty, who will evaluate the quality, rigor, and scholarly merit of the research.
-Students successfully completing the second-year milestone project will be able to take the comprehensive exam in the third fall semester.
+To fulfill the second-year research competence requirement, the student must present their work to a committee of research-active faculty, who will evaluate the quality, rigor, and scholarly merit of the research.
+Successful completion of the second-year milestone project is required for continuation of the doctoral program and qualifies students to take the comprehensive exam in the fall semester of their third year.

 Sample Course Sequence